sts10/blog-hugo/content/post/mastodon-introduction.md

 Why is the concept of many instances notable?
 First of all, each instance can have its own rules and culture as to what is permitted and not permitted there.
 And yet, users from different instances can follow each other.

 Somewhat confusingly, "mastodon.social" is the flagship instance of Mastodon.
-But there are already other ([full list here](https://instances.mastodon.xyz/)).
+But there are already a ton of others up and running ([full list here](https://instances.mastodon.xyz/)).
 Here is the code of conduct of for mastodon.social: https://mastodon.social/about/more

 Let's say we have instance A, which is primarily made up of people interested in news and politics, and instance B, which is